East Germany: Organization

 The member parties were completely subservient to the SED and had to accept its "leading role" as a condition of their existence.
 They received generous financial support and some posts in the government.

 The Volkskammer also included representatives from the SED-controlled mass organisations like the Free German Youth (Freie Deutsche Jugend; FDJ), or the Free German Trade Union Federation.
 There was also the Democratic Women's Federation of Germany, with seats in the Volkskammer.

 Important non-parliamentary mass organisations in East German society included the German Gymnastics and Sports Association (Deutscher Turn- und Sportbund; DTSB), and the People's Solidarity (Volkssolidarität), an organisation for the elderly.
 Another society of note was the Society for German–Soviet Friendship.

-After the fall of socialism, the SED transformed into the Party of Democratic Socialism (PDS), which continued for a decade after reunification, before merging with the West German WASG to form the Left Party (Die Linke).
+After reunification, the SED transformed into the Party of Democratic Socialism (PDS), which continued for a decade after reunification, before merging with the West German WASG to form the Left Party (Die Linke).
 The Left Party continues to be a political force in many parts of Germany.